dashnowlab/lab-website/index.md

 ---
 ---

-We are **currently recruiting** postdocs, staff scientists and students.
+Applications are welcome for postdocs, staff scientists and students.
 If you're passionate about rare disease genomics and computational method development, please get in touch!

 # Welcome to the Dashnow Lab